Sustainability / Social Report Respect for Human Rights

 Initiatives for the Supply Chain

-The Daicel Group promotes initiatives that ensure respect for human rights across its supply chain by addressing issues concerning human rights and labor practices in the Daicel Group CSR Purchasing Guidelines, in addition to its Human Rights Policy.
+The Daicel Group promotes initiatives that ensure respect for human rights across its supply chain by addressing human rights and labor practices in the Daicel Group CSR Purchasing Guidelines, in addition to its Human Rights Policy.

 Human Rights Education and Training